Severe storms bring damage, possible tornadoes in Fairfax County

 Despite unimpressive rotation from the Weather Service’s WSR-88D radar — a more powerful device that offers slightly coarser resolution — a high-resolution and ultrasensitive terminal Doppler radar at Dulles painted a different story.
 It showed a tight couplet of spin between Chantilly and Centreville.

-Green marks winds heading toward the radar, and red away.
+In the radar image presented below, green marks winds heading toward the radar, and red away.

 Chantilly, Fair Oaks, Wolf Trap – seek shelter!— Matthew Cappucci (@MatthewCappucci) April 1, 2022